JethroTiago/comidinhas-para-o-amor/README.md

 ## How it works

-Recipe website created with sass.
+Simple recipe website created with sass.

 ## Built with